LinTan-CSU/DeepMIR/README.md

 </div>

 # DeepMIR
-There are some codes associated with the paper "DeepMIR: Targeted Component Identification in Mid-Infrared Spectra of Mixtures Using a Deep Learning Model."
+There are some codes associated with the paper "DeepMIR: A Hybrid CNN-Transformer Framework for Accurate Identification of Target Components from Mid-Infrared Spectra of Mixtures."
 We developed a Deep learning-based library search method for Mid-infrared spectroscopy (DeepMIR).
 Other methods for comparison in the paper are also presented.
 The Liquid Mixture dataset is public for example applications.
 # Requirements
 Before running the code on your computer, ensure that you have set up the required environment for this project.
 ## Create a Conda environment